DaeguDude/Etch-a-Sketch-TOP/README.md

 it like that as well, but I will try my best and get help from others to accompl ish it.

-1. Follow the instructions atop Odin’s Google Homepage project to setup a git repository for this project.
+~1.
+Follow the instructions atop Odin’s Google Homepage project to setup a git repository for this project.~

 2. Create a webpage with a 16x16 grid of square divs